Restream/reindexer-java/README.md

 #### Implementation notes

 1. Transaction object is not thread safe and can't be used from different threads.
-2. Transaction object holds Reindexer's resources, therefore application should explicitly call Rollback or Commit, otherwise resources will leak.
+2. Transaction object holds Reindexer's resources, therefore application should explicitly call `tx.rollback` or `tx.commit`, otherwise resources will leak.
+3. It is safe to call `tx.rollback` after `tx.commit`.
-3. It is possible to call Query from transaction by call `tx.query().execute(); ...`.
+4. It is possible to call Query from transaction by call `tx.query().execute(); ...`.
 Only read-committed isolation is available.
 Changes made in active transaction is invisible to current and another transactions.